 In the former case, the possibility of applying eUpgrades to a Latitude Economy booking can unlock significant value as outlined above.

-Given the dollar savings against purchasing a business class fare directly, as well as the flexibility to save Aeroplan points for future trips by using a Companion Pass to outperform a “Latitude Attitude” points booking, I’d peg the fair value of the Companion Pass at a minimum of $1,000.
+Given the dollar savings against purchasing a business class fare directly, as well as the flexibility to save Aeroplan points for future trips by using a Companion Pass to outperform a “Latitude Attitude” points booking, it’s fair to peg the fair value of the Companion Pass at a minimum of $1,000 (CAD).

 For the latter type of traveller, the thought of parting ways with a few grand in cash for business class flights just doesn’t sit right.
 They’d rather follow a defined strategy of using points for business class and paying cash for economy.

-In this case, I’d value the Companion Pass somewhere in the region of $500.
+In this case, it’d be fair to value the Companion Pass somewhere in the region of $500 (CAD).
 As we saw, any long-haul flight outside of North America can realistically unlock this valuation, while flights to Air Canada’s most distant destinations can easily achieve higher value.